soorajss1729/soorajss1729.github.io/_mathematics/mathematics.md

    The third level gets even more, etc. */
 /* Remove default bullet points and padding for all lists */ ul, ol {
-  list-style-type: none;
   padding-left: 0;
   margin-left: 0;
 }

 /* Apply minimal indentation to nested hyphenated lists */ ol > li > ul {
-  padding-left: 15px; /* Adjust this value to control indentation */
+  padding-left: 20px; /* Adjust this value to control indentation */
   margin-left: 0;
 }
 </style>